juliogomez/netdevops/README.md

 <img src="imgs/211cool.gif">
 </p>

+If you want learn more about how Genie network profiling can help you manage and debug issues in your network, please check [this fantastic lab](https://github.com/hpreston/netdevops_demos/blob/master/genie-cli-1/README.md).

 #### <a name='CheckallBGPneighborsareestablished'></a>Check all BGP neighbors are established

 We will now explore another example that will help you check all BGP neighbors in your network are in the desired _established_ state.